• Skip to primary navigation

 How does StringBuilder Work Internally?

 What will happen when the Buffer gets full?
-A new Buffer that is double the size of the older buffer is automatically created.
+A new Buffer double the size of the older buffer is automatically created.
 No new memory is allocated for every update.
 Also, StringBuilder is not synchronized, meaning multiple threads can access the StringBuilder object simultaneously.
 Therefore, StringBuilder is not a thread-safe class.

 StringBuilder Class Constructors